SWEEP-Inc/DocuSWEEP/my-website/docs/The Workflow Concept/definitions-of-task-properties.md

 ---
 sidebar_position: 4
 ---
-# Definitions of Task Properties
+# Definitions of task properties

-> ### Task properties
+## Task properties
-> Task properties are static values that are associated with a task.
-This means that they do not change over time,
-> they are associated with a workflow (unlike task attributes described below, which are associated with a particular launch of the workflow).
+Task properties are static values that are associated with a task.
+This means that they do not change over time, they are associated with a workflow (unlike task attributes described below, which are associated with a particular launch of the workflow).

 * **position**: the position in the task graph. used to define the starting task.
 > There must be exactly one task with the property **'position' : 'start'**.
 This will be the first task that is executed, and all other tasks should be on a path from the start task in the DAG representation.

 * **delay**: time in seconds that a task should wait before being launched. the delay begins when the task is otherwise ready to lauch, after all its predecessors have finished.